brayanmelroni/FraudDetection/README.md

 # Real time Credit Card fraud detection System

 There is a continuous real time stream of credit/debit cards transactions.
-This system aims at analysing this transaction data as it comes and identifying fraudulent transactions.
+This system aims at analysing this transaction data as it comes in and identifying fraudulent transactions.
 Each transaction in the stream corresponds to a valid JSON record.

 **Technologies used:** Kafka, Apache Spark and Spark Streaming, Cassandra